-We decided early on to have a dozen copies of the book bound in leather and we wanted to do something special with it.
-The binding is designed by Don Rash, a bookmaker from whom Jill has taken several leather-related workshop.
+WE DECIDED EARLY ON TO HAVE A DOZEN COPIES of the book bound in leather and we wanted to do something special with it.
+The binding is designed by Don Rash, a letterpress printer, bookmaker and restorer from whom Jill has taken a couple of technical leather binding workshops.

 King George II signed the charter to form the City of Newark in 1758.
 A bit of searching on the Internet found a silver half shilling with King George II's portrait on one side and as fate would have it, was minted in 1758.

 One of our favorite stores in London which is another story, is CoinCraft.
 A quick email was fired off.
 "Can we get 12 of these?" $75 apiece and they were ours.
 It took CoinCraft about 3 months to track down the coins.

 When you pull the book out of the slip case is the inset silver half shilling coin.

 that shows both sides.
 King George II signed the charter for the City of Newark in 1758.
 A bit of searching on the Internet showed

 We started designing Histories of Newark: 1758-2008 within a few months of retiring from teaching.
 We also took many of the contemporary photographs used in the book.
 There were 57 authors from the Newark area who contributed chapters.